 A file is a named array of fixed-size (512-byte) data blocks with an associated set of attributes.
 In OpenVMS systems, the file class includes both data files and directory files.
-The operating system provides full security protection for individual disk files stored on Files-11 On-Disk Structure Level 2 (ODS-2) volumes.
+The operating system provides full security protection for individual disk files stored on Files-11 On-Disk Structure Level 2 (ODS-2) or Level 5 (ODS-5) volumes.
 Tape files are collectively protected by the protection code on the volume but are not protected on an individual basis.